guilsa/meusdireitos/README.md

 # Run locally

 * `bundle install`
-*  download your heroku environment variables using [heroku-config](https://github.com/ddollar/heroku-config)
 * `heroku git:remote -a meusdireitos` (need to be a collaborator on heroku for this)
+*  download your heroku environment variables following instructions from [heroku-config](https://github.com/ddollar/heroku-config) all the way to step `heroku config:pull`
 * `heroku local`
-*  then go to your browser and open http://localhost:PORT_NUMBER (look for the console log for port number)
+*  then go to your browser and open http://localhost:5000